SUPPORT

 We work to promote health, nonviolence and social justice through trauma informed practice, research, professional development, and advocacy for policy change.
 Our flagship program is Healing Hurt People, an innovative, hospital-based intervention designed to heal the wounds of trauma in young victims of urban violence.

-Strategies for Just Communities (SJC) is a collaborative created by Dr. Charles Moore to build safer, healthier communities in Atlanta and across the nation.
-SJC partners seek to prevent violence by promoting healing-centered approaches to trauma and increasing investment in community-led initiatives in under-resourced communities.
+Strategies for Just Communities (SJC) is a collaborative created by Dr. Ted Corbin, Dr. Charles Moore and Dr. John Rich to build safer, healthier communities across the nation.
+SJC partners seek to prevent violence by promoting healing-centered approaches to trauma and increasing investment in community-led initiatives in underserved communities.

 The strategists, designers and developers at Mighty Engine are committed to advancing vital causes through collective impact and systemic change.
 Their psychological, culturally-competent approaches fuel novel community-led solutions.